Yellow Chili's

 Basmati Rice cooking in low heat with lid closed.

-• Once all the water is absorbed, switch off the heat and allow the rice to rest for 5 minutes.
-Open the lid and fluff the cooked Basmati Rice gently with a fork or spatula.
-Now the fluffy, tender and soft-cooked Basmati Rice is ready for you to taste and enjoy
+• Once all the water is absorbed, turn off the heat and let the rice sit, covered, for about 5 minutes.
+This resting period helps the grains firm up and stay separate.
+After resting, gently fluff the rice with a fork or spatula.
+Now, your perfectly fluffy, tender, and soft Basmati rice is ready to serve.

 Perfectly cooked Basmati Rice in a pot.